jzuhone/pyxsim/doc/source/event_lists.rst

   ``north_vector`` is chosen.
 Ignored in the case where a particular axis (e.g., "x", "y", or "z") is explicitly specified.
-* ``prng`` (optional): An integer seed, pseudo-random number generator, :class:`~numpy.random.RandomState` object, or :mod:`~numpy.random` is the default.
+* ``prng`` (optional): An integer seed, pseudo-random number generator, :class:`~numpy.random.RandomState` object, or :mod:`~numpy.random` (the default).
 Use this if you have a reason to generate the same set of random numbers, such as for a test.

 Assuming one then has a :class:`~pyxsim.photon_list.PhotonList` ``photons``, example invocations could look